 Agricultural land in the Sunshine Coast region occupies 1,087 square kilometres, or 35 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 888 square kilometres, or 29 per cent of the region.
 The most common land use by area is grazing native vegetation, which occupies 529 square kilometres or 17 per cent of the Sunshine Coast region.

-Construction was the largest employment sector with 23,200 people, followed by retail trade with 20,200 people and health care and social assistance with 19,800 people.
-Other important employment sectors in the region were education and training, accommodation and food services, and public administration and safety.
-The agriculture, forestry and fishing sector employed 1,400 people, representing 1 per cent of the region's workforce.
+Construction was the largest employment sector with 25,200 people, followed by health care and social assistance with 22,500 people and retail trade with 19,600 people.
+Other important employment sectors in the region were accommodation and food services, education and training, and public administration and safety.
+The agriculture, forestry and fishing sector employed 1,600 people, representing 1 per cent of the region's workforce.

 Value of agricultural production